jordan2lee/cell-dissociation/scripts/01_process-bulkrna/README.md

 Development environment will occur in a virtual environment and finalized scripts will be deployed using Docker

+Reference files for alignment (fasta and GTF) need to be manually downloaded prior to running pipeline

 # Demultiplex reads & Adaptor trimming

 # Quality filtering and trimming